 43. Water Filters (Big Berkey) – Water filters come in all shapes and sizes.
 One of the most popular filters for preppers is the Big Berkey.
 This little compact filter can cleanse over 6,000 gallons of water with 2 black filters.
 For a family of 4, that is over 4 years of water filtration if you assume 1 gallon per person per day!

 46. Hydrogen Peroxide – this can be a go-to natural first-aid cleaner & topical antiseptic to prevent infection from minor cuts, scrapes, and burns.
 The best part about hydrogen peroxide is that it is dirt cheap!
-Grab some next time your at the grocery store.
+Grab some next time yours at the grocery store.
 Here is a video of some unusual uses of hydrogen peroxide.

-47. Band Aids – Always need to have a stocked supply both large and small for unwanted cuts.
+47. Band-Aids – Always need to have a stocked supply both large and small for unwanted cuts.
 Especially if you have kids, keep these handy.

 48. Neosporin – Great antibiotic & antiseptic ointment.
 This could be your backup to hydrogen peroxide, yet somewhat more pricy.
 You can buy the store brand for the same effectiveness at a cheaper price.